ecuellarfernandez/collect-data-from-sofascore/README.md

 ### `clean_season.py`

-This script loads data from all CSV files in a folder, extracts the required values from each event, and creates a new DataFrame with these values.
+This script contains a function `clean_season(folder_path)` that loads data from all CSV files in a folder, extracts the required values from each event, and creates a new DataFrame with these values.
 The extracted values include the team names, scores, winner code, match status, round, and season.
 Each event is split into two rows, one for each team.

 The `remove_accents(input_str)` method is used to remove accents from a string.